jasondixon5/python_cookbook/README.md

-practice of book Python Cook book by David Beazley and Brain K. Jones
+Practice of book Python Cookbook (3rd ed) by David Beazley and Brain K. Jones